caitopera1/Dart-Game/README.md

 # Dart-Game
-A simple darts game mande with the Haskell language in the CodeWorld environment
+A simple dart game made with the Haskell language in the CodeWorld environment

 CodeWorld link : https://code.world/haskell